cfw-guide/dsi.cfw.guide/docs/de_DE/uninstalling-unlaunch.md

 :::

-Sobald du die obigen Informationen gelesen hast, fahre fort zu [NAND-Backup wiederherstellen](restoring-nand).
-Diese Anleitung führt dich durch das Flashen des NAND-Backups, das du bei [NAND dumpen](dumping-nand) gemacht hast.
+Once you have reviewed the above information, proceed to [Restoring a NAND Backup](restoring-nand.html).
+This will guide you through flashing the NAND backup you made during [Dumping NAND](dumping-nand.html).
-- Wenn du kein NAND-Backup mehr von bevor der Unlaunch Installation hast, folge [NAND dumpen](dumping-nand) und fahre dann zu [NAND-Backup wiederherstellen fort](restoring-nand).
+- If you are no longer in possession of a NAND backup from before you installed Unlaunch, follow [Dumping NAND](dumping-nand.html) and proceed with [Restoring a NAND Backup](restoring-nand.html).
 Dies sind Anweisungen für Nutzer die Unlaunch auf ihrem NAND-Backup installiert haben